Hrick-08/Hrick-08/README.md

 # 💫 About Me:
-Hi, I'm Hritabrata Das 👋<br><br>I'm a passionate B.Tech CSE AI & ML student with a strong focus on machine learning, front-end development, and AI applications.
+Hi, I'm Hritabrata Das 👋<br><br>I'm a passionate BE CSE AI & ML student with a strong focus on machine learning, front-end development, and AI applications.
 I have hands-on experience with Python, Java, Flask, and building dynamic web applications.
 Currently, I'm diving into the world of AI, specifically with projects like building an AI-powered customer support chatbot, and exploring full-stack development.<br><br>I enjoy creating meaningful solutions to real-world problems, whether it's through developing innovative software, optimizing user experiences, or exploring the latest tech trends.

 ## 🌐 Socials: